vegaprotocol/documentation/docs/concepts/vega-chain.md

 - Validator 2 gets a normalised score of 0.5
 - Validator 3 gets a normalised score of 0.5

-The normalised validator score number directly affects how much each validator (and its nominators) would recieve of the 1000 reward.
+The normalised validator score number directly affects how much each validator (and its nominators) would receive of the 1000 reward.

 - Validator 1 (and its nominators) will receive 0 rewards.
 Validator 2 & 3 will split the 1000 equally.